-Hello and welcome to a creatively frustrated and mildly indulgent edition of Just Another struggling Writer.
+Hello friends and welcome to another mental-health adjacent edition of Just Another Struggling Writer.
 I’m just another struggling writer.

 Friends, I have enjoyed a pretty darn good week.
 I’ve gotten a shit ton of writing done, I’ve kept up my daily blogging habit, and I’ve managed to explore new ways to continue growing as a writer and content creator.
 I’ve also done some things offline that have really inspired me and boosted my confidence level.

 Basically, I’m thriving.